 The draft resolution to be submitted for approval at the Annual General Meeting of 6 May 2015 includes most of the provisions of the resolution previously adopted by shareholders in 2011.

-This previous authorisation expired on 6 July 2014 and was never used the bearer to carry out all registration and filing formalities required by law after the Annual General Meeting.
+This previous authorisation expired on 6 July 2014 and was never used.

 Powers to carry out formalities (12th resolution)